patriziawatlington/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that optimizing code before it's necessary can often lead to more problems and complexity down the line.
 It's important to write clear, understandable code first and optimize only when necessary.

+# 2023-12-06
+- Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
+It reminds us that optimizing code before it's necessary can lead to overly complex and hard-to-maintain code, while often the performance gains are minimal.
+Focus on writing clean, readable, and correct code first, and only optimize when profiling shows it's necessary.